Samir70/math-qs/addingAuth.md

 So, even if I don't put it into the webpage, they will.

 ## Adding firebase
+I won't add everything I did here.
+You can see the code in the repo.
+App.vue and Login.vue should give you everything you need.
+There were a couple of hiccups, though.

 The docs on the firebase google site don't give the correct import statements.
-Some people suggested upgrading to Vite 2.7.x, which helped with some of the imports.
+Some people suggested upgrading to Vite 2.7.x

 But I found the [github page for firebaseui](https://github.com/firebase/firebaseui-web) which suggests using:

 ```
 > npm install firebase firebaseui --save